 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to communicate in both oral and written manners.
 The employee is frequently required to sit and reach with hands and arms.
 The employee is occasionally required to stand; walk; climb or balance and stoop, kneel, crouch, or crawl.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision and distance vision.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Education and/or Experience – High school diploma or general education degree (GED) and two to three years’ clerical experience.
+- Education and/or Experience – High school diploma or general education degree (GED)

 - Mathematical Skills – Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.